brianhigh/data-workshop/Systems_Analysis_and_Design.md

       <td valign="middle">
          <ul>
             <li> Create enough diagrams to describe your data system "unambiguously"
-            <li> Post your system documents and diagrams in your Redmine wiki
+            <li> Post your system documents and diagrams in your project wiki
-            <li> Organize your Redmine material into a "Requirements Document"
+            <li> Organize your material into a "Requirements Document" wiki page
-            <li> Refer to the example in the "Data Management" Redmine project wiki
+            <li> Refer to the example in the "Data Management" project wiki
          </ul>
       </td>
    </tr>